 217. “The external deserts are growing, because the internal deserts have become so vast.
 The ecological crisis is also a summons to profound interior conversion.”

 225. “Interior peace is closely related to care for ecology and for the common good, because lived out and authentically, it is reflected in a balanced lifestyle together with a capacity for wonder which take us to a deeper understanding of life.”

 234. "St. John of the Cross taught that all goodness present in the realities and experiences of this world is present in God eminently and infinitely, or more properly, in each of these sublime realities is God.
 'All things are God.'"

-The Listing of Eco Tours for the Care of the Earth Training
+The Listing of Eco Tours being planned for the Care of the Earth Training

 Headwaters Incarnate Word